UIUCLearningLanguageLab/LabWebsite/content/publications.md

 +++

 ## Peer-reviewed Papers
+Montag, J, L. (2021).
+Limited evidence for probability matching as a strategy in probability learning tasks.
+Psychology of Learning and Motivation, 74.<a href = "../pubs/Montag_PLM_2021.pdf">pdf</a>

-Sarkis, J. T., & Montag, J. L. (2020).
+Sarkis, J. T., & Montag, J. L. (2021).
 The effect of lexical accessibility on Spanish-English intra-sentential codeswitching.
-Memory and Cognition, 1-18. <a href = "../pubs/Sarkis&Montag_2020.pdf">pdf</a> <a href = "https://osf.io/uchpv/">osf</a>
+Memory and Cognition, 49, 163-180. <a href = "../pubs/Sarkis&Montag_2020.pdf">pdf</a> <a href = "https://osf.io/uchpv/">osf</a>

 Montag, J. L. (2019).
 Differences in sentence complexity in the text of children’s picture books and child-directed speech.
 First Language, 39, 527-546. <a href = "../pubs/Montag_2019.pdf">pdf</a> <a href = "https://osf.io/tjs2e/">osf</a>